AK16-Cefas/learning_exercise-repo/README.md

 # learning_exercise-repo
-This is Arun's attempt to learn Git and Github.
+Readme file associated with first steps on Git and Github.